DogepartyXDP/Documentation/Developers/protocol_specification.md

 ###Destroy

-A **destroy** message sends a quantity of any Dogeparty asset from the source address to the default burn address.
+A **destroy** message destorys a quantity of any Dogeparty asset from the source address and updates the total supply.
 If the sender does not hold a sufficient quantity of that asset at the time that the destroy message is parsed (in the sequence of transactions), then the destroy is considered invalid.